pcn/raal/README.md

 or postgres instance and let you tell it what tool to invoke to talk to the DB).

-For right now, the flexibility is limited.
-It includes:
+Anyway, right now this has:

-1. Caching ec2 instance info separately per-account
+1. Caching ec2 instance info separately per-account and region
 2. Providing different styles of printing out data (e.g. dump json of instances, just print all IP addresses, just print one IP address randomly).

-It should include:

-1. Invoking ssh with a set of flags that can be configured (e.g. some ppl like using the agent, some ppl will want to use an alternative .ssh/config, etc.)
+3. Invoking ssh with a set of flags that can be configured (e.g. some ppl like using the agent, some ppl will want to use an alternative .ssh/config, etc.)

-2. Other APIs like RDS, etc.
+In the future it'd be nice to work similarly for Other APIs like RDS, etc.
-3. Being able to query multiple regions and save and cache those results and use them.